Two Types of Date Night & Why Every Marriage Needs Them

 I am an author, speaker, and communication professor.
 My specialty is teaching people how to have successful, faith-based relationships.
 My passion is to teach people how to live out Scripture in healthy relationships, especially at home.
 I've been married for 29 years and have two boys - ages 19 and 15.
 I love to bake to show my love, so you'll sometimes see favorite recipes!

-4 Comments on “Two Kinds of Date Night & Why You Need One
+4 Comments on “Two Types of Date Night & Why Every Marriage Needs Them

 1. my husband and i think have more working dates then we do have romantic dates. but every few months we try and go out for dinner just the two of us to reconnect sometimes life gets busy so we just need to sit and have a nice meal together that someone else has prepared.